Something went wrong

 979,491337,306

-259 Long Island Oil Companies You Can Trust
+259 Long Island Fuel Oil Companies You Can Bank On

-With 179,422,059 gallons of fuel oil delivered to Long Island houses last winter, the Long Island community looks to its 259 oil companies to keep warm throughout the winter.
-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 179,422,059 gallons of fuel oil delivered to Long Island houses during this past winter, the Long Island community looks to its 259 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Long Island, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to residences and companies throughout Long Island and the surrounding region.
+Then, the truck delivers the oil to residences and companies throughout Long Island and the surrounding area.